-A visual wonderland visits Scotland in spring, making it an ideal season to visit.
+A visual wonderland visits in spring, making it an ideal season to plan Scotland vacations.
 The mountain peaks are still brushed with snow, while wildflowers scatter across the Scottish Highlands.
 Have you ever pet a Heilan Coo?
 They are quite lovable.

 Spring is also an ideal time to partake in activities such as hiking, bird watching, cycling, fishing, golf, and boating.
 Picture spending your Scottish vacation hiking through open wilderness, mountain biking, and settling in at a quaint pub with a pint of beer and plate of haggis, neeps and tatties.

-Of course, no trip to Scotland is complete without going back in time to explore inside a stunning castle, happy hour at a whisky distillery, or even the unusual Scottish tradition of a deep-fried Mars bar.
+Of course, no Scotalnd vacations would be complete without going back in time to explore inside a stunning castle, happy hour at a whisky distillery, or even the unusual Scottish tradition of a deep-fried Mars bar.
 It’s truly a meal in itself.

 12 Big Reasons to Visit Scotland in the Spring

 - April – Beltane, a Pagan Fire Festival to mark the end of Winter

 - May – Aviemore and Cairngorms Walking and Mountain Festival

 - May – Arran Wildlife Festival